-Except as provided for in provisions of the Rules related to joint purchasing, corporate support services, and shared employees, TBC shall provide access to utility information, services, and unused capacity or supply on the same terms for all similarly situated market participants.
+Except as provided for in provisions of the Rules related to joint purchasing, corporate support services, and shared employees, as authorized by the Commission in D.20-05-012.
+TBC shall provide access to utility information, services, and unused capacity or supply on the same terms for all similarly situated market participants.
 If TBC provides supply, capacity, services, or utility information to its affiliate(s) other than as provided for in Rules related to joint purchasing, corporate support services, and shared employees, TBC shall contemporaneously make the offering available to all similarly situated market participants, which shall include all competitors serving the same market as TBC's affiliates.